SRAlexander/Fishtank-Service/README.md

 - Two forms of unit testing can be found, service testing and rest layer testing using Moq service Mocker.
 - Possible Further development - Saving of tank states to a DB through an Entity Framework layer and injection.

+- Testing note, if using the Rest layer to test, _fishtank needs to be created before using any other api call otherwise you will just get an error message telling you to create it.

 # Fishtank-Service